shadyamr/shadyamr/README.md

 I am very passionate about technologies, games, and applications.
 I've been making websites since the age of 10 and haven't lost interest since then I started creating my first application at the age of 13.

-## I am a Programmer!
+## I am a Software Engineer!

 - 🔭 I am currently working on my personal portfolio
 - 🌱 I am currently learning almost everything
 - 👯 I am looking to collaborate on an open source projects
-- 💬 Ask me about web development and software development.
+- 💬 Ask me about web and software development.
 - 📫 How to reach me: contact@shadyamr.ml
 -------------------------------------------------------------